veo-labs/openveo-plugin-generator/docs/conf.md

 - taxonomies - Taxonomies with associated terms

 Each entity will automatically have 3 associated back end permissions : add, update and delete.<br/>
-To create a new entity you need to create a new EntityController, EntityModel and EntityProvider.<br/>
+To create a new entity you need to create an EntityController and an EntityProvider.<br/>
 Let's say we want to create a new entity called **books** on a plugin named **library**.

 ## Create entity provider